tim-schneider/nexus-ansible-collection/roles/nexus_oss/README.md

 If you use an older version of nexus than the lastest, you should make sure you do not use features which are not available in the installed release (e.g. yum hosted repositories for nexus < 3.8.0, git lfs repo for nexus < 3.3.0, etc.)

-`nexus_timezone` is a Java Timezone name and can be useful in combinationwith `nexus_scheduled_tasks` cron expressions below.

-You may change the download site for packages by tuning `nexus_download_url` (e.g. closed environment, proxy/cache on your network...). **In this case, the automatic detection of the latest version will most likelly fail and you will have to fix the version to download.** If you still want to take advantage of automatic latest version detection, a call to `<your_custom_location>/latest-unix.tar.gz` must return an HTTP 302 redirect to the latest available version in your cache/proxy.
+You may change the download site for Nexus by setting the `nexus_download_url` (e.g. closed environment, proxy/cache on your network...). **In this case, the automatic detection of the latest version will most likelly fail and you will have to use a fixed version to download.** If you still want to take advantage of automatic latest version detection, there are two options:
+  - A call to `<nexus_download_url>/latest-unix.tar.gz` must return an HTTP 302 redirect to the latest available version
+  - set the `nexus_proxy_env_vars` to use a internet-facing proxy, omit the `nexus_download_url` and `nexus_version` variables:
+    example:
+    ```yaml
+      # nexus_download_url:
+      # nexus_version:
+      nexus_proxy_env_vars:
+        http_proxy: your-proxy:port
+        https_proxy: your-proxy:port
+        # any other common Ansible proxy setting such as; no_proxy
+    ```
+This will use Sonatype's Official Download Archive to identify and download the latest version.

+When having a slow pull through proxy, overriding the timeout can be useful.
+Timeout can be set using the `nexus_download_timeout: 300`.

 If your download location uses https with a self-signed certificate (or a from a private PKI) and you are having troubles getting it validated (i.e. download errors in the role) and you fully trust the target you can set `nexus_download_ssl_verify: false`.

 `nexus_version_running` is a variable used internally. **As such, it should never be set directly** It will exist only if nexus is currently installed on the host and will register the current version prior to running